-The 2021 Horizon 100 Founders Ride will take place in September on a date yet to be finalized.
+The 2022 Horizon 100 Founders Ride will take place on Sunday September 18th.

 A longer ride and a shorter ride are both available.
 Both rides start in the beach parking lot in Waskesiu.
 (MAP HERE)

-The longer ride starts at 9:30AM and goes to Christopher Lake, where riders stop for for a snack before coming back.
+The longer ride starts at 9:30AM and goes to Christopher Lake, where riders stop for a snack or lunch before coming back.
 This makes a 127km return trip.